daveseah/ursanode/docs/10-tools/monorepo.md

-## Can I open a subproject as a Visual Studio Code workspace root, or do I have to always have open the monorepo root?
+## Can I open packages/mypackage as a Visual Studio Code workspace root, or do I have to open the monorepo root?

 Yes, you can just open the subproject root BUT you have to duplicate some configuration files: